OpenElectionData/catco-guide/_guide/8-is-it-working.en.md

 CRTA will be tracking these higher-level commitments over time to see if people are willing to participate, in an effort to grow their base of supporters over time.

 {% endcallout %}

+## Facebook Insights

+Facebook offers free analytics (called Insights) for your page, and also works with your website if you are tracking users’ behavior from Facebook through to your website.
+There is a lot of useful information collected here, too, and you should explore it to see what’s available and relevant to you.
+But ultimately you should decide on which metrics matter the most to your success and focus on them.

+* **Demographics:** You can learn about your audiences’ demographics -- what geographic location, age, gender, and preferred language of the people are who are following your page, seeing your content and engaging with it.
+* **Reach and engagement:** You can track likes, followers, and reach over time.
+You can also dig into which posts have the highest reach and engagement rates.
+* **Video views:** You can see how many people watched and reacted to your videos, for how long on average, and at what point most people quit watching.
+* **Facebook to website behavior:** You can place a pixel associated with your Facebook page into the code of your website.
+This will allow you track how people who go from Facebook to your website behave.
+This is particularly useful if you want them to go from Facebook to complete an action on your website, like signing up for your email list.

+## Twitter Analytics

+By going to [analytics.twitter.com](https://analytics.twitter.com/), you can see free analytics associated with your Twitter account, regardless of whether you are paying for ads.
+Some of the metrics you can collect are:

+* How individual tweets perform, in terms of reach and engagement.
+* How your native videos perform, including how long people watch your videos for.
+* Who your audience is, including income, occupation, interests, gender, education, and income.

+## Other Metrics

+Most social media platforms have some kind of free, built-in analytics platform.
+You can dig into other analytics options and see what’s available to you to measure.
+Play around with what’s available, research what each number means, and decide which ones are important to track over time.

+Some strategies may require metrics that don’t exist easily on one platform but are a good measure of success: number of times quoted in the media, number of attendees at an event, number of off-the-record meetings with reporters, number of times a donor replied to an email with feedback, trends in public opinion, etc. All those may be the truer measure of your success, rather than reach on Facebook.
+Think critically about what is a meaningful measurement of your goal and track that, even if it is not the easiest metric available.